BenjiKCF/Machine-Learning-from-scratch/README.md

 # Machinelearning
-Custom made regression, clustering and classifier from scratch
+Custom made regression, clustering and classifier from scratch enable students and learner to have better understanding of the mechanism and algorithm of the actual classifier.

 The following classifiers are included in the folder
 1. Linear Regression,